nicolasberlin/ProductInfo-AI/README.md

 > Tip: if you see import errors, make sure you are running from the repo root with the venv activated.

-L’UI écrit automatiquement un fichier essentiel `*.essential.ndjson` pour chaque run dans `agent/evaluation/reports/` (pas besoin de flag).
+The UI automatically writes an essential `*.essential.ndjson` for each run in `agent/evaluation/reports/` (no flag needed).

 ---